The ultimate guide to the sports rights deals changing how we watch games

 Where the rights stand:

-The NBA’s new deal with Disney’s ESPN, Comcast’s NBCUniversal and Amazon’s Prime Video will start with the 2025–2026 season.
+The NBA’s new deal with Disney’s ESPN, Comcast’s NBCUniversal and Amazon’s Prime Video starts with the 2025–2026 season on Oct.
+21, 2025.
 It’s valued at $76 billion over 11 years.
-ESPN gets 80 games per season — NBC and Peacock up to 100 and Amazon 66 regular season games.
+ESPN gets 80 games per season, NBC and Peacock up to 100 games and Amazon 66 regular-season gets games.

 How it compares to the previous deal: